Walnut Creek Wetland Park

-- Alcohol is allowed with a permit.
+- Alcohol is allowed with a permit for a fee of $100.
 All rentals that include an alcohol permit must be booked and paid for at least one month in advance.
 No partial payments are accepted.

 - There is a $20/ hour supervisory fee to rent the facility outside of normal operating hours.

 - 100% transfer of recoverable fees if you cancel 14 days in advance.

 - All rentals are for a 2 hour minimum.